 At one time or another, most of us will want to remove a background, from turning a snapshot into a portrait to creating an advertising image.
-Many Photoshop tutorials will show you a single way to do remove background in Photoshop, but this course teaches you all the ways that are available, and explains how and why to choose among them, whether you’re preparing a small image for upload or perfecting a larger image for print.
+Many Photoshop tutorials will show you a single way to remove backgrounds in Photoshop, but this course teaches you all the ways that are available, and explains how and why to choose among them, whether you’re preparing a small image for upload or perfecting a larger image for print.
 Instructor Aaron Nace, who has a jaw-dropping mastery of Photoshop, makes the course easy to follow and fun.

 The short sections allow you to jump around and repeat sections and the variable speeds allow you to slow down or speed up the narration as you go.
 Because Aaron works in real time, you can follow along with him in Adobe Photoshop.
 Keyboard shortcuts appear on the screen, so you quickly learn them, saving loads of time as you work.